joshrp/moonlight-docs/Setup-Guide.md

 ##Streaming over the Internet

-NVIDIA has disabled UPnP support in GFE 2.4.1, so it is necessary to forward ports manually if you're behind a router.
-Forwarding ports is only required to stream from outside your network.
-The following ports must be forwarded for streaming to work with the latest version of GeForce Experience:
+The following ports must be forwarded through your router for streaming to work with the latest version of GeForce Experience:
 * TCP 47984, 47989
 * UDP 47998, 47999, 48000, 48010